Photo Coming Soon!

-Back row (left to right): Melissa Puttre (Publicity); Mary Ann Bynum (Secretary); Deb Wagner (Treasurer); Hilary Osler (Co-Vice President); Debra Stipe (Co-Vice President); Patricia Stack (Historian)
+Back row (left to right): Melissa Puttre (Publicity); Mary Ann Bynum (Secretary); Deb Wagner (Treasurer); Debra Stipe (Vice President); Patricia Stack (Historian)

-Front row (left to right): Myrna Brinkley (Choraliers Business Manager); Judy Buehler (President); Jean Saxon (Librarian); Nancy Hodges (Stage Manager)
+Front row (left to right): Myrna Brinkley (Choraliers Business Manager); Judy Buehler (President); Ruth Harris & Dianne Mongold (Librarians); Nancy Hodges (Stage Manager)

 Christine Niehaus has performed around the world, across the U.S., and locally with the William & Mary Symphony Orchestra, the Williamsburg Symphonia, and in concert with her husband Harris Simon.
 A graduate of the Peabody Conservatory, she was named one of Washington’s leading women performers by The Washingtonian and as performer of one of the ten best concerts of the year by The Columbia Flyer.
 In 1985 she won grand prize in the International Piano Recording Competition and in 1994 was named Harry C. and Tina Jordan Gravely Class of 1939 Artist in Residence at William & Mary, where she currently serves on the performing artist faculty.